 The Interior Architecture and Design program at Utah State University is accredited by the Council for Interior Design Accreditation (CIDA), the first in the state to gain this recognition, and has a solid reputation for winning national and international design competitions.
+The program is ranked 8th in the country for Interior Design Education.

 Our faculty are experts at preparing interior designers for professional success.
 Students are provided with numerous experiences to help them acquire and hone their design skills, and each year we bring internationally renowned designers and architects to campus to work with our students.
 National and international study experiences to significant design venues and historical sites are also provided.
 Students are active in professional associations including ASID, IIDA, and USGBC.